bobf34/Coursera_GetCleanData/README.md

 There are two possible ways to interpret this requirement:

-1. Average for each activity and _for_ each subject
+1. Average for each activity and _for_ each subject.
 2. Average for each activity-subject pair.

 Using feedback from one of the course TA's, the second interpretation was selected.